Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the purpose of the 'problem management' practice?
+### What is the purpose of the Problem Management practice?

 - [ ] To protect the information needed by the organization to conduct its business.
 - [x] To reduce the likelihood and impact of incidents by identifying actual and potential causes of incidents, and managing workarounds and known errors.